Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Massive 4D Abelian 2-Form Theory: Modified SF

 It is obvious that there are {\it three} such contributions in the {\it total} evaluation of the {\it third} term [$(1/12\,m^2)\,\Sigma_{\mu\nu\lambda}\,\Sigma^{\mu\nu\lambda}$] on the r.h.s. of Eq.
 (15).
-Thus, ultimately, we obtain the following explicit expression from all {\it three} existing terms, namely;
+Thus, ultimately, we obtain the following {\it exact} and {\it explicit} expression from all {\it three} existing terms, namely;

-It is clear that the above term is {\it not} a culprit term and it is useful for us for our further discussions.
+Going from Eq.
+(20) to Eq.
+(22) is essential and interesting for our purpose.
+It is clear that the above term is {\it not} a {\it culprit} term and it is useful to us for our further discussions.
 The {\it total} terms on the r.h.s. of Eq.
 (15) can be re-expressed as follows:

-where we have dropped a total spacetime derivative term and used the following:
+where we have dropped a total spacetime derivative term and used the following exact equality, namely;

-The correctness of the above equality can be checked explicitly by using the well-known property of the 4D Levi-Civita tensor.
+The correctness of the above equality can be checked explicitly by using the well-known property of the 4D Levi-Civita tensor where one index (i.e. $\mu$) is contracted.
 It is straightforward to observe that the {\it final} expression for (23) can be written as

 where we have used the following

 to express (15) [and/or (23) and/or (25)] as a squared-term, namely;